 4. Save money for taxes

 It’s easy to forget you have to pay taxes each year, especially when you’re starting out in business, and you may not meet the threshold for the first year or more.
 As soon as you’re earning enough that you have to pay taxes, make sure you’re setting that money aside so it’s ready and waiting when the bill is due.

 5. Stay on top of your invoices

 Any unpaid or late bills will affect your business credit and tax payments.
 Keep everything organised and make sure you pay it all on time.

-Are you looking for financial services for your business?
-Look no further.
-Get in touch with us at Goodwille today, we’re happy to help.
+Do you need help with book-keeping and are looking for a financial services provider for your business?
+Look no further – get in touch with us at Goodwille today and we’re happy to help!